 Most of the pieces on this CD feature just Smith’s drawling voice (which at times sounds like a self-parody, complete with ‘…ah’ uttered at the end of his lines at semi-regular intervals).
 Sometimes, though, there’s musical accompaniment, but it’s hard to say whether this was designed for this on purpose, or whether it was leftover music just thrown in to relieve the boredom.
 You’d think that any kind of musical accompaniment would add colour, but it’s largely ugly, Casiotone nonsense.

-There’s about another half an hour or so of bits and pieces on this CD which is difficult to digest, let alone pretend to be entertained by.
+There’s about another half an hour or so of bits and pieces on this CD, pretty much all of which is difficult to digest, let alone pretend to be entertained by.
 Even the most patient Fall fans among you will struggle to find any real coherence in anything Smith has written much of the time; at some points he’s even reading out the punctuation, as if it helps give this any real structure.
 Smith seems to delight in being difficult and it is likely he loves the deliberately impenetrable qualities ‘The Post Nearly Man’ offers.